jityong/URL-Shortener/README.md

     brew install postgresql
     ```
 5. Open the source code and ensure that the JDK is set up for the project in your IDE.
-6. At the root directory, run maven clean install to download all dependencies and build the project, creating an executable JAR file.
+6. At the root directory, run `maven clean install` to download all dependencies and build the executable JAR.
-7. To run the application locally, update the user and password of your postgres DB in application.properties and create a Database table called `urlshortener`.
+7. To run the application locally, update the user and password of your postgres DB in application.properties and create a Database table called `urlshortener` in your local postgres.
     Example:
     ```
     CREATE DATABASE urlshortener;
     ```
 8. Then, run the application using `java -jar target/urlshortener-0.0.1-SNAPSHOT.jar`.
+9. Finally, you can access the app at http://localhost:5000/